microsoft/vsts-docker/src/docker.md

 ![Docker Command](images/DockerCommand.png)

-## Multi-Container Docker applications
+## Multi-Container Docker Applications
 A multi-container Docker application is a set of related services that are built, pushed and deployed as a group.
 They are defined using one or more docker-compose.yml files which can be combined together in a particular order to produce an effective configuration.

 ### Build Services
-Easily build a docker-compose.yml file into a set of service images named in accordance with the image name:tag values in the compose file, as well as with additional tags, such as the build ID, source branch name or Git tags:
+Build a docker-compose.yml file into a set of service images with default or specific names and additional tags, such as the build ID, source branch name or Git tags:

 ![Docker Compose Build](images/DockerComposeBuild.png)

-In this example, if the docker compose file contains two services, `service-a` and `service-b`, with image names like `sample-app/service-a` and `sample-app/service-b:v1.2`, then the resulting images will be tagged as follows:

-- `sample-app/service-a`
-- `sample-app/service-a:<build id>`
-- `sample-app/service-a:<source branch name>`
-- `sample-app/service-b:v1.2`
-- `sample-app/service-b:<build id>`
-- `sample-app/service-b:<source branch name>`
-- `sample-app/service-b`
+Streamline service image naming and tagging through automatic qualification from the Docker registry connection as well as a variety of custom and built-in tags.

 ### Push Services
 Push a set of service images defined by a docker-compose.yml file, with multiple tags, to an authenticated Docker Registry: